ekta784/jarvis/README.md

 # jarvis
- made an tool like 'ALEXA' using python
+ Made an tool like 'ALEXA' using python for the ptractice purpose of language python.